William Usborne Moore: Career

-Moore worked as a naval surveyor, serving in Fiji and the SW Pacific in HMS Alacrity and HMS Dart between 1876 and 1885; in China with HMS Rambler between 1885 and 1889; in Australia with HMS Penguin between 1889 and 1893; and in home waters with HMS Research between 1895–1900.
+Moore worked as a naval surveyor, serving in Fiji and the SW Pacific in HMS Alacrity and HMS Dart between 1876 and 1885; in China with HMS Rambler between 1885 and 1889; in Australia with HMS Penguin between 1889 and 1893; and in home waters with HMS Research between 1895 and 1900.
 In 1877, he married Maria Gertrude in Sydney, New South Wales.

 In the South China Sea, Moore and Percy Bassett-Smith, the surgeon of HMS Rambler, spent a week on a scientific survey of the Tizard and Macclesfield Banks.
 This work was carried out at the request of Captain Wharton, Hydrographer of the Navy, who was a member of the Coral Reef Committee of the Royal Society.
 They ran sections to determine the shapes of the reefs, and dredged to establish the type of coral growing, and the depths at which live coral could be found.
 Later that year, while surveying the Zhoushan Archipelago and Hangzhou Bay in 1888, Moore took time to investigate the tidal bore of the Qiantang River, the largest in the world.
 He provided the first detailed description of the bore by a western observer.
 On a subsequent visit, he was able to obtain photographs of the bore.

 Moore continued to pursue the scientific opportunities presented by surveying voyages on his next command, HMS Penguin.
 Bassett-Smith was again appointed surgeon, and the engineer was J.J.
 Walker an established entomologist.
-Between 1890-1893 they collected widely, providing the material for a series of published papers.
+Between 1890 and 1893 they collected widely, providing the material for a series of published papers.